-When the total body water is below normal, we can say that we are dehydrated.
+Dehydration in dogs implies that the total body water is below normal, we can say that we are dehydrated.
 The same goes for our dogs as well.
 Along with water loss, the organism loses electrolytes as well.
-Electrolytes are minerals, like chloride, sodium and potassium.
+Electrolytes are minerals, like chloride, sodium, and potassium.

 When the weather is hot, always make sure that your dog gets a lot of fresh and clean water, and if it’s an outdoor dog, make sure it has a lot of shade where it can cool down 🙂